-Complete renovation of Virginia park including new play equipment

 <site work in progress... more information to come soon>

-Since my election, Campbell PD has received international awards for its use of cutting-edge technology to help solve & prevent crimes such as our (first in the nation) drone program and in-house FLOCK camera system.
+Since my election, Campbell PD has received international awards for its use of cutting-edge technology to help solve & prevent crimes such as our (first in the nation) drone program.

 During my time on city council, there have been many positive local news stories (include links) bringing attention to the various community events & other efforts to both connect & protect our neighbors & businesses.